halyph/mind-flow/docs/blog/2016/2016-11-30-python-vs-ruby-battle-to-the-death-by-gary-bernhardt.md

 ![pygr.jpg](2016-11-30-python-vs-ruby-battle-to-the-death-by-gary-bernhardt/pygr.jpg)

-#### 19. Namespaces are one honking great idea - let's do more of those!
+#### 19. Namespaces are one honking great idea - let's do more of those

 ```ruby